subtopic 2.2: Energy and biomass in ecosystems

 - Explain how living systems maintain a high degree of organization despite the second law of thermodynamics.

-Entropy and Biomass in Ecosystems
+Entropy and Biomass Flow

 Maintaining Organization in Living Systems

-Implications for Ecosystem Functioning
+Implications for Ecosystems

-- Energy Transfer and Entropy:
+Energy Transfer and Entropy in Ecosystems

-Entropy and Biomass in Ecosystems
+Entropy and Biomass Flow

 Maintaining Organization in Living Systems

-Implications for Ecosystem Functioning
+Implications for Ecosystems

 Correct use of terminology is a key skill in ESS.
 It is essential to use key terms correctly when communicating your understanding, particularly in assessments.
 Use the quizlet flashcards or other tools such as learn, scatter, space race, speller and test to help you master the vocabulary.